-A comprehensive engineering analysis was performed on a coke oven battery roof and heating walls in a $200 M construction litigation.
+A comprehensive forensic engineering investigation was performed on a coke oven battery roof and heating walls in a $200 M construction litigation.

 Premature grouting of the roof was a major consideration in evaluating the structural integrity and projected life expectancy of the battery.

-O’Donnell Consulting (OCE) made extensive use of finite element engineering analysis to calculate temperatures, deflections, strains, and stresses using time-dependent creep analysis methods to evaluate the long term integrity of the roof and heating walls.
+We performed extensive finite element analysis (FEA) to calculate temperatures, deflections, strains, and stresses using time-dependent creep analysis to evaluate the long term integrity of the roof and heating walls.

 The effects of operating conditions on the as-built battery with construction imperfections were evaluated to determine the battery displacements and stresses vs. time.
 The finite element results showed that the battery oven walls would not deflect enough to induce instability.
 The construction imperfections had no meaningful effect on the structural integrity, robustness, or longevity of the battery.
 Such studies are quite useful in planning battery maintenance efforts.